 - Providing volunteer opportunities (Specialist Bank, Volunteer Center, etc.)

-- Subsidizing part of the cost of activities (Mazda Flex Benefits (see p.
-95 of Sustainability Report 2017 [In-Depth Version]*1), etc.)
+- Subsidizing part of the cost of activities (Mazda Flex Benefits, etc.)

 - Enabling employees to take leave for activities (volunteer leave such as the Special Warm Heart leave system, etc.)